yangjc/template-parser/readme.md

 Some rules:

 1. All lines with *template statements* must be wrapped by *comment delimiters*.
-1. A *template statement* should be written inside one line, no real contents around.
+1. A *template statement* includes a whole line.

 Don't use like: